 Some of the well-established brands are using the same marketing tactics in the region for decades and guess what?
 It is still working.

 When I was in the advertising business someone told me an interesting story: “Back in the early 90s we had a meeting with P&G and they rejected many new creative ideas for a new campaign.
-The reason is that they believe that the Egyptian markets only engage with the Ads that it has a song and entertainment.
+The reason is that they believe that the Egyptian consumers only engage with the Ads that contains a song.
 Simply they didn’t want the campaign to be focused on the product features and wanted it more entertaining”.
 They eventually did have a good understanding of the market and made the choice to stick to what it works.
-Now, which is 20 years later, you would still see that they didn’t change their tactic.
+Now, which is 20 years later, you would still see that advertisers didn’t change their tactic.
 They only adjusted it to fit with the digital media platforms but the tactic is still the same.

 Common advertising and campaign tactics are still effective for the mass consumer in the Middle East.
 The consumers in the region are highly influenced by the media and mass campaign over the personalized experiences.
 A viral campaign is widely effective in shaping the consumer habits and it works for big brands, media production, and even politicians.

 There is one important factor you need to fully understand about the Arab consumer and never forget.
 Arabs are highly influenced by the social concerns.
 They tend usually to buy the things that recommend by their circle of friends and family while putting fewer efforts on exploring the specific features of a product.
 Surprised? well it is even more.
 The regional consumer tend to buy products to gain a higher social class appearance.
 Yeah, to some degree this happens everywhere, but it is bigger over here.